or a PDF Screen Reader download: Adobe Reader.

 Why is there an advising hold on my registration?

-When you have reached 24 earned credits an academic hold will be placed on your registration for the next semester.
-You will be required to meet with your advisor in a face to face meeting where you can review your graduation plan together.
+When you are in your second semester of each year in the program, an academic hold will be placed on your registration for the next semester.
+You will be required to meet with your advisor in a face to face meeting where you can review your graduation plan and other program requirements together.
 Once you have met with your advisor the registration hold will be removed,

 The hold will remain and you will NOT be able to register until you do meet with your advisor.